Probation Violation Attorney In Des Moines

 New Charges While on Probation

 Criminal activity invariably violates probation.
-If you’re accused of a new crime, they probably won’t start probation revocation proceedings until the new charges have been straightened out.
 They can, however, decide to stick you in jail without bail until the new charges are figured out.

 Punishment for Violating Probation